jcslimmer/SurVeyor/README.md

 # SurVeyor
 An SV caller from paired-end NGS data.

+**Note: this software is outdated.
+Please use SurVIndel2 [https://github.com/kensung-lab/SurVIndel2].**

 ## Installation

 Please download the source code from the latest release, since an appropriate trained model is provided.